dotaidev/dotaidev/README.md

 ### Design Strategies

 * Use standard formats like `yaml`, `json`, and `md` to maximize readability and tooling support
+* **Format Flexibility**: JSON, YAML, and Markdown are all recommended formats - choose based on content type and preference
 * Design for extensibility by reserving optional subfolders (e.g., `.aidev/agents/`)
 * Enable pluggable usage in CLI tools, IDEs, dev servers, and browser-based runtimes